 What is a private patient advocate?

-No. Your physicians and other members of your healthcare team will provide you with medical advice.
-My medical experience and expertise give me the skills to help you steer through the often complicated and confusing healthcare system and to provide you with information that will empower your access to the highest quality care.
+My medical experience and expertise give me the skills to help steer you through the often complicated and confusing healthcare system and to provide you with information that will empower your access to the highest quality care.
+However, as per the Ethical Standards of Patient Advocacy, I cannot provide medical advice.
+Instead, your physicians and other members of your healthcare team will provide you with medical advice.
 My clinical background has also provided me with the knowledge to act as a medical interpreter so you can better understand the diagnosis, tests, and treatments that are presented.

 What are your fees?